The Ruler of Sharjah inaugurates the first phase of Al Saf Residential Complex

 His Highness explained the work to integrate the parts of the family formation, which includes education, in which the greatest responsibility falls on the father and mother, as they have what no one can compensate for, such as the tenderness, warmth, and security that the son needs, in addition to nurseries, universities, schools, etc., and providing various ways and means that enhance faith and values.
 Good practices, such as the spread of mosques and institutions concerned with children, adolescents and girls, all of which provide part of the proper education and establishment of the family.

-His Highness pointed out that a job is a basic pillar of the family, stressing the work to create and provide it in a way that enhances the cohesion and stability of the family, saying, His Highness said, “We hope that the people of Kalba will be secure in their livelihood and not travel long distances because these distances expose a person to danger and waste his time and return to his family.
+His Highness pointed out that a job is a basic pillar of the family, emphasizing the work to create and provide it in a way that enhances the cohesion and stability of the family.
+His Highness said, “We hope that the people of Kalba will be secure in their livelihood and not travel long distances because these distances expose a person to danger and waste his time and return to his family, and there will be no need for him to return to his family.”
 My program is complete only by creating these jobs.”

 His Highness the Ruler of Sharjah said, “We notice that the country has begun to change in form and on other levels as well.
 People have been busy competing for the love of their country, and society’s interdependence with its data and with others has increased.
 If abnormal phenomena spread, these are bubbles that do not last long and people do not think that they are general phenomena.”